kl4ng/concurrent-patricia-trie/README.md

 # concurrent-patricia-trie
-A concurrent non-blocking patricia trie implemented in Rust.
-Utilizes the HazardPointers implemented for Rust in https://github.com/ballard26/concurrent-hamt.
+A concurrent non-blocking patricia trie implemented in Java.
+This algorithm supports String keys (instead of just int) and will eventually use edge-based locking for memory and performance improvements.
 This was done as a final project for Dr. Dechev's Parallel Algorithms and Programming (COP4520) class at UCF.
 This repository also includes a final paper written in LaTeX that goes over the details of the project.

 ## Compiling
-### Rust
+### Java Code
-Install the Rust language from ...
-Then navigate to the src directory and compile:
+Navigate to the src directory and compile:
 ```
 cd ~/concurrent-patricia-trie/src/
-rustc cpt.rs
+javac ConcurrentPatriciaTrie.java
-./cpt.rs
+java ConcurrentPatriciaTrie
 ```

 ### Latex